senecajs/seneca-transport/README.md

 remains the same over multiple Seneca instances.
 This helps you to debug message flow.

-The next two fields show the action pattern of the message
+The next two fields show the action pattern of the message,
 <code>color:red</code>, followed by the actual data of the request
 message (when inbound), or the response message (when outbound).